LIPS-scheme/lips/docs/docs/lips/functional-helpers.md

 description: Code that allows to do more with less
 ---

-# Functional helpers and other utils
+# Functional and other utils